 In 2004, I was renewing my passport and needed my birth certificate.
 I asked my adoptive parents for it but they told me it had been lost.
 I found it very strange that they would misplace something as important as my birth certificate.
 After my discovery in September 2017, I learned that my adoptive mother purposely destroyed all records pertaining to my adoption when I was very young–I’m assuming one of them did the same with my birth certificate.
 I do remember seeing it over the years, even into my teens, but it must have disappeared at some point in my early twenties.
 When I obtained the new copy of my birth certificate in 2004, it was a computer-generated form and looked nothing like the older one.
 One of the lines said “Date Amended (if applicable)” with the date of January 13, 1977 (44 days after my birth.)

 At the time this didn’t seem strange to me, though I do recall the Vital Records clerk asking me something about my adoption status (which of course I would have denied at that time!)
-I rationalized that in the 1970’s things probably took longer to process (no computers) and this was just the date my birth certificate was officially filed.
+I assumed that in the 1970’s things probably took longer to process (no computers) and this was just the date my birth certificate was officially filed.
 I honestly didn’t question it further until after I had already discovered I was adopted and learned the true significance of an amended birth certificate.
 The bottom line is if your birth certificate is amended, this should be an automatic red flag.

 YOU’VE READ MY LIST.
 WHAT NOW???